Individualized Dynamic Mediation Analysis Using Latent Factor Models: Introduction

+The individual heterogeneity is also related to the literature on unmeasured confounding.
+Traditional mediation analysis typically assumes that there are no unmeasured confounders \citep{imai2010identification,zhang2016estimating,zhao2022identification,guo2022high}.
 Several studies have contributed to addressing unmeasured confounders by incorporating latent factors \citep{guo2022doubly,yuanqu2023deconfounding}.
-For example, \cite{yuanqu2023deconfounding} remove the confounding bias by introducing a surrogate confounder based on multiple mediators.
-In the high-dimensional setting, \cite{guo2022doubly} develop a double-debiased procedure to correct both the confounding bias and regularization bias.
-Structural equation models with additive confounding effects are employed in these papers.
-However, these studies primarily focus on cross-sectional analyses and overlook dynamic mediation mechanisms.
-Additionally, they assume a uniform mediation effect and ignore mediator selection for all individuals.
+For example, \cite{yuanqu2023deconfounding} removes the confounding bias by introducing a surrogate confounder based on multiple mediators.
+In the high-dimensional setting, \cite{guo2022doubly} develops a double-debiased procedure to correct both the confounding bias and regularization bias.
+However, these studies focus on cross-sectional settings and still assume homogeneous mediation effects.

+The second challenge arises from \textit{non-sparse mediators}.
+Mediation mechanisms can be highly complex and involve numerous mediators.
+Specifically, there may be a collective effect driven by the dense mediators.
+For example, in the context of DNA methylation, previous studies have demonstrated the presence of both site-specific hypermethylation and global hypomethylation \citep{reddington2014dna}.
+Consequently, the classical ``sparse-mediator assumption'' \citep{zhang2016estimating,perera2022hima2,guo2022high,zhao2022pathway} may not hold.

 To alleviate the constraints of the traditional sparsity assumption in high-dimensional data analysis, several factor-augmented variants have been developed, including the additive sparse and dense structure \citep{chernozhukov2017lava} and the conditional sparsity structure \citep{zheng2021nonsparse}.
-The main concept is that the coefficient vector becomes sparse once the effects of specific unobservable latent variables are eliminated.
+The main concept is that the coefficient vector becomes sparse once the effects of specific unobservable latent variables are adjusted.
 Nevertheless, these studies do not directly focus on mediation analysis and overlook interactions among high-dimension mediators.

-Studies on heterogeneous mediation analysis are quite limited.
-Among them, \cite{wang2021causal} and \cite{dyachenko2023your} utilize mixture models to account for the latent subgroup structure, while \cite{xue2022heterogeneous} employ a supervised clustering algorithm to identify heterogeneous mediation effects across subpopulations.
-However, these subgroup-based heterogeneity analysis methods have the following limitations.
-First, they assume a homogeneous pattern among mediators within the same subgroup, which may be restrictive when the subgroup structure varies across different mediators.
-Second, these methods depend on subgroup analysis and may fail when there is heterogeneity, yet without clustering structure \citep{chernozhukov2018inference}.